 2025

-Rocket Lab’s scale and backlog improved materially, and the company’s national security relevance became more visible.
+Rocket Lab’s scale and backlog improved materially, and the company’s national security relevance became more visible through SDA, defense and systems work.

 2026